 Best for Individual Contributors and the Best Free Tier

-Fathom has the highest G2 rating in the category (4.7/5 from approximately 5,000 reviews) and the most generous free tier: unlimited recording, transcription, and storage with no time limit.
+Fathom has the highest G2 rating in the category (5.0/5 from over 6,000 reviews) and the most generous free tier: unlimited recording, transcription, and AI summaries with no time limit.
 Post-call processing takes approximately 30 seconds, which means the summary is waiting in your inbox before you've opened your laptop from the call.

 Pros